MFlisar/changelog/README.md

 	.withSummary(true) // enable this to show a summary and a "show more" button .withVersionNameFormatter(new DefaultAutoVersionNameFormatter(DefaultAutoVersionNameFormatter.Type.MajorMinor, "b")) // Will format a version 100 like "1.0b", default is without the b
-	.withTitle("Some custom title") // provide a custom title if desired, default one is "Changelog <VERSION>" .buildAndShowDialog(activity, false); // second parameter defines, if the dialog has a dark or light theme
+	.withTitle("Some custom title") // provide a custom title if desired, default one is "Changelog <VERSION>" .withOkButtonLabel("Back") // provide a custom ok button text if desired, default one is "OK" .withRateButtonLabel("Wanna rate?") // provide a custom rate button text if desired, default one is "Rate" .buildAndShowDialog(activity, false); // second parameter defines, if the dialog has a dark or light theme
 ```